saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 ## 8. Summer of Bitcoin

-Summer of Bitcoin is a global summer internship program focused on introducing university students to bitcoin and open-source development.
+Summer of Bitcoin is a summer internship program aimed at introducing university students to bitcoin and open-source development all over the world.

-You will learn how bitcoin works, contribute to bitcoin projects, get a return offer for next summer, receive a full-time open-source development grant, get placed in the most reputed bitcoin companies and earn bitcoin as stipend.
+You will learn how bitcoin works, contribute to bitcoin projects, Get a summer job offer, a full-time open-source development grant, or a position with one of the most reputable bitcoin companies and earn bitcoin as stipend.

 ### Program details
 - *Region:* Worldwide